alan-turing-institute/github-pm-training/ch01agile/02elements.md

+---
+title: Elements of agile processes
+---

-Theory 1: Elements of Agile Processes
+# Theory 1: Elements of Agile Processes
 =====================================

 Elements of agile